seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

 ## 1. Task Categories

-We classify operator tasks into four main categories, based on how they interact with etcd and their execution requirements:
+EtcdOperator tasks are categorized into four main types based on their interaction with etcd and execution requirements:

 | **Category**                            | **Description**                                                                                | **Examples**                                                                         | **Execution Context**             |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ | --------------------------------- |